• Skip to primary navigation

 HDMI audio extractor is not a high-tech product.
 And audio professionals seldom use it.
 It is mainly used by geeks.
 So, it is hard to find “big” brands for the HDMI audio extractor.

 In the market, you need to spend about $20-30 on a decent HDMI audio extractor.
-I test some of these extractors and compiled a list in the last section of this post as recommended HDMI audio extractor.
+I tested some of these extractors and compiled a list in the last section of this post as recommended HDMI audio extractors.

 Here are some principles for buying an HDMI audio extractor: